vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 - Monolith reduced by 40% in size
 - Remaining monolith is now manageable (L̂ = 0.55)

-**Key Lesson:** The Khan Pattern™ respects constraints.
+**Key Lesson:** The Adaptive Granularity Strategy respects constraints.
 Sometimes the right answer is "don't split this."

 ### 3.5.7 Industry Validation and Adoption